 (3) Based on 60% of appraised value, as of the date of the most recent assessment which occurred in 1987.

 (4) Based on 50% of appraised value, as of the date of the most recent assessment which occurred in 1974.
-Source: Delaware Department of Education.

 Ratio of Federal Funds Expended by Department